Car plows into Filipino heritage street festival in Vancouver, killing at least 11, police say

 "This is the darkest day in our city's history," he said.

-A Vancouver man, who has not been identified, was arrested after a vehicle entered the street at 8:14 p.m. local time on Saturday and struck people attending the festival, the Vancouver Police Department said.
+A Vancouver man, identified as 30-year-old Kai-Ji Adam Lo, was arrested after a vehicle entered the street at 8:14 p.m. local time on Saturday and struck people attending the festival, the Vancouver Police Department said.
 At an earlier news conference, Rai said the suspect was arrested after initially being apprehended by bystanders.

+Lo has been charged with eight counts of second degree murder, police said Sunday, adding that "further charges are anticipated."

 Video circulating on social media shows a young man in a black hoodie with his back against a chain link fence, alongside a security guard and surrounded by bystanders screaming and swearing at him.